Guides

 Running Paperclip Agents Through Manifest

-Wire Manifest in front of opencode_local so every agent shares one auto-routing config — fallbacks across providers, cheap models on simple work, premium on complex.
-With the working opencode.json, the per-agent adapter_config, the discovery-skip patch, and a production checklist.
+Wire Manifest in front of opencode_local so every agent shares one auto-routing config: point them at manifest/auto, inject the provider durably via PAPERCLIP_OPENCODE_PROVIDERS, skip discovery, and force-recreate the server so the cached config reloads.
+Fallbacks across providers, cheap models on simple work, premium on complex.

 Running Paperclip Agents Through Manifest

-This guide walks through wiring Manifest in front of the opencodelocal adapter: the config that goes into opencode.json, the per-agent adapterconfig, the discovery-validation patch you need until upstream PR #4718 lands, and the verification steps before flipping production agents.
+This guide walks through wiring Manifest in front of the opencodelocal adapter: the durable way to inject the provider config (the PAPERCLIPOPENCODEPROVIDERS env var), the per-agent adapterconfig, the discovery-skip step, and the verification — including the boot-cache gotcha — before flipping production agents.

 > Battle-tested context: the working config below was rolled out across a 45-agent Paperclip instance after three Manifest bugs got fixed in late April 2026 (/v1/responses 404, todowrite case sensitivity, and >12KB system-prompt 400s).
 If you tried Manifest earlier and gave up, the live API should now handle all three.